barbara-san/AdaBoost-Modifications-and-Performance-Analysis/README.md

 ## Project Objective

 For this project, our group has decided to modify the AdaBoost algorithm.
-The original implementation of AdaBoost can be found [here](https://towardsdatascience.com/adaboost-from-scratch-37a936da3d50).
+The used implementation of AdaBoost was adapted from the one that can be found [here](https://towardsdatascience.com/adaboost-from-scratch-37a936da3d50).
 Our goal is to achieve superior results specifically for binary datasets with significant label imbalance.

 ## Changes Made to the Original Algorithm